LAN property for stochastic differential equations with additive fractional noise and continuous time observation: Auxiliary Results

 for all $s,t\ge 0$, where we recall that we have set $\delta Y_{st}=Y_{t}-Y_{s}$ as mentioned in Notation \ref{not:general}. \end{proposition}

-Let us now state a pathwise bound on the increments of $Y$, where we use a similar idea as in \cite{KN}, in order to translate the moment estimates into pathwise bounds. \begin{proposition} Assume Hypothesis \ref{hyp:f-coercive} holds true and let $Y$ be the solution to equation~\eqref{eq:sde}.
+Let us now state a path-wise estimates on the increments of $Y$, where we translate the moment estimates of Proposition \ref{prop:bnd-moments-Y} into path-wise bounds along the same lines as in \cite{KN}. \begin{proposition} Assume Hypothesis \ref{hyp:f-coercive} holds true and let $Y$ be the solution to equation~\eqref{eq:sde-on-R}.
 Then for all $\ep \in (0,H)$ there exists a random variable $Z_{\ep} \in\cap_{p\ge 1}L^{p}(\oom)$ such that almost surely we have:

 uniformly for $0\le s \le t$. \end{proposition}

 \begin{proof} We focus on the bound for $\delta Y_{st}$, the estimate on $|Y_{t}|$ being shown in the same manner.
 Set $\ga=H-\ep$ and consider $n\ge 1$.
 Thanks to Garsia's lemma (see e.g. \cite{grr}) and recalling our Notation \ref{not:general}, for all $s,t\in[0,n]$ we have $|\delta Y_{st}|\lesssim \cn_{\ga,p,n} |t-s|^{\ga}$, where $p\ge 1$ and $\cn_{\ga,p,n}$ is defined by: